-Consent Granted: To take water from two sites on the Waitara River for use and Motunui Intake structure, East Bank, Waitara River
+Consent Granted: To take water from two sites on the Waitara River for use

 Site Location: Waitara Valley Intake Structure, Mamaku Road, Waitara

 - a) On receipt of a requirement from the Chief Executive, Taranaki Regional Council the consent holder shall, within the time specified in the requirement, supply the information required relating to the exercise of this consent. - b) Unless it is otherwise specified in the conditions of this consent, compliance with any monitoring requirement imposed by this consent must be at the consent holder's own expense. - c) The consent holder shall pay to the Council all required administrative charges fixed by the Council pursuant to section 36 in relation to: - i) the administration, monitoring and supervision of this consent; and - ii) charges authorised by regulations.